Illustration of a woman using a computer to find out the answer to the question: what is payroll?

 Payroll is the process a business uses to pay its employees.
 It involves tracking and paying all the compensation an employee earned during a certain time.

 While almost everyone has gotten a paycheck, until you’re a business owner, you probably haven’t given a lot of thought to the question: what is payroll?
-The payroll process might seem confusing at first glance, but with the right information and enough time, any small business owner can make sure their employees are paid correctly and on time.
+The payroll process might seem confusing at first glance, but with the right information, any small business owner can make sure their employees are paid correctly and on time.

 Chart with icons for gross wages, payroll taxes, pay stubs, net pay, pretax deduction, and post tax deductions that can help someone understand what payroll is.